It’s amazing how quickly the media narrative shifts.

 But there are risks with a “ignore it and hope it goes away” strategy.
 Traditionally, the great thing about global equity index funds is that they picked up new economic trends and new companies as they grew and got included into the index.

 Watch this space

-But what if in future more companies funded themselves by issuing tokens rather than equity?
+What if in future more companies funded themselves by issuing tokens rather than equity?
 What if businesses added tokens as a whole new layer to the capital structure?

 Token sales would allow businesses to collect cash upfront for future sales discounts and to reward customers via airdrops.
 What if every big company had a token equivalent to airline airmiles that customers could sell for cash or use for discounts?
 For example, imagine a Disney token that fans could trade or spend in cinemas, theme parks or to pay for Disney’s streaming service.